colinta/motion-xray/README.md

 My Proposal
 -----------

-Motion-Xray is such a solution.
+Motion::Xray is such a solution.
 During development you can use Xray as a UI inspector, or to monitor the console log, preview how accessibile your app is (to blind and color blind developers), or you can create a plugin that provides information specifically useful to your app.
 Below I'll show how to create a